 Most construction site employers insist that workers report any injuries or accidents as soon as they occur.
 Depending on the circumstances surrounding the incident, OSHA may carry out a subsequent investigation.
 By recording your workplace injuries, you can ensure you’ve alerted the relevant personnel to the incident.

-By informing your employer that an accident has occurred, you could potentially prevent anyone else from being injured in a similar way.
+You must inform your employer that an accident has occurred.
+Thus you could potentially prevent anyone else from being injured similarly.
 Once your employer is aware of how you’ve been hurt, they can take steps to determine whether their in-house processes carry an elevated risk of injury.
-If so, steps can be taken to improve safety in the workplace, which could help to keep your colleagues or anyone else from sustaining the same injuries you’ve experienced.
+If so, steps can be taken to improve safety in the workplace.
+This could help to keep your colleagues or anyone else from sustaining the same injuries you’ve experienced.

-Having evidence relating to the incident can be useful in a number of ways.
+Having evidence relating to the incident can be useful in several ways.
 If there is a subsequent investigation into the accident, for example, your evidence could be used to highlight unsafe working practices or as a basis for introducing new safety procedures at the construction site.

 Taking photographs or video of your injuries is one way of collecting evidence that relates to the incident.
 Additionally, you may want to request a copy of your medical records, so that you can show exactly what injuries you sustained and what treatment you received.
-Making a note of anyone who witnessed the accident can also be useful, in case they are required to give a statement at a later date.
+Making a note of anyone who witnessed the accident can also be useful, in case they are required to state a later date.

-If you’ve been hurt at work, you could be eligible to make a claim for compensation.
+If you’ve been hurt at work, you could be eligible to claim compensation.
 By consulting with a personal injury lawyer, you can ascertain exactly what your rights are and how much compensation you could be entitled to.